liangzheng816/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ## Reports

-There are 4 types of reports to help manage, audit, and troubleshoot your migration process.
+There are four types of reports to help manage, audit, and troubleshoot your migration process.

 - [Scan summary report](#scan-summary-report)
 - [Scan detailed report](#scan-detailed-report)